On a cellular level, catalysts trigger chemical reactions.

 Funnel Optimization Tweak #4: Offer a Second Version of Your Lead Magnet

-This is the second tweak coming from Matt.
-And like the last tweak, it deals specifically with one of the most important parts of any funnel: the lead magnet.
+This tweak deals specifically with one of the most important parts of any funnel: your lead magnet.

 Except instead of focusing on the Law of Alignment, this one hits on the Law of Range.